 Dabbs and her colleagues also noticed nearly 10 years ago that some bodies from the Amarna commoners’ cemetery had a gash in the bones of the shoulder blade, as if someone stood behind them and injured them.
 It is unlikely the wounds were from either falls or battle.

 A stele under a lintel at Amarna (Photo by Orell Witthuhn/ Wikimedia Commons )

-As harsh as 100 lashes and five gashes may seem, these men may not have had it as bad as some perpetrators in ancient Egypt.
-Some people were put to death for various crimes, including grave robbing.
+As harsh as 100 lashes and five gashes may seem, these men may not have had it as bad as some criminals in ancient Egypt .
+Some people were put to death for their crimes, including grave robbing.
 Some were beaten, some had their noses, ears, hands or tongues cut off for a variety of crimes.
-According to Facts on File , women who committed adultery had their noses cut off to ruin their looks so she wouldn’t do it again.
+According to Facts on File , women who committed adultery had their noses cut off to ruin their looks so they wouldn’t do it again.
 Most women in ancient Egypt were dealt with more harshly than men as in other ancient cultures.
 “A man caught in adultery with a married woman received a beating as a penalty, usually a thousand strokes with a stick,” the site says.
 “However, if a man raped a freeborn woman, he was castrated.”